 It seems you’ve done plenty of collaboration with fellow designers and developers on various projects such as WordPress-Designers.
 Do you find a lot of satisfaction from working on these various outlets?

 I love working with other talented designers and developers.
 I just find it so inspiring and fun to work with creative designers.
 I whole heartedly believe that working with a team, or at least one other person, can do wonders for a design business.
-But, I am also really in to the business side of design as the creative side.
-I like playing the role of creative director as much as I do designing.
+But, I am also really into the business side of design as the creative side.
+I like playing the role of creative director as much as I do design.
 I recently started a project called T-Shirt Mogul that was a design collaboration with Andrew Lindstrom.

 Do you have any plans for any new websites or blogs, or any exciting ideas you’re looking to put into practice in the near future?

 Oh man….I ALWAYS have new ideas.
 I am an idea machine!
 The biggest problem is time and money.
-So if their are any investors reading this, call me!
+So if there are any investors reading this, call me!
 As far as exciting things that will be happening soon; I am rebranding WordPress-Designers, which is really fun and exciting.
 I have always used that site as a back burner project, but plan on launching it into a network of sites such as BuddyPress-Designers, Drupal-Designers, etc.

 Finally, please list out any social networks where users can find you and connect.

-I dont do a lot of social networking sites.
+I don’t do a lot of social networking sites.
 Aside from twitter that is, www.twitter.com/dannyoutlaw